vinhta1/Obsidian-Repository/Eberron/To Be Named/Brainstorming.md

 Echo (Stone) - an ancient artifact that is rumored to contain powerful secrets which had disappeared from House Medani's vaults under mysterious circumstances.
 It is a docent in reality, the other half of echo, plagued with sentience and immortality.
 Goal: to die.
 If the two halves are ever rejoined, the warforged will cease to exist, one way or another.
+Steel -> Warforged reincarnate into non-warforged.
+Stone -> All warforged die immediately.